Search results for

 As Spartan as this looks, uncomplicated packaging contents are a nice plus for any set of headphones.

 If there’s one area where both headphones have evolved significantly since their launch, it’s connectivity.
-The Beats Studio Pro maintains its advantage with three connection options: Bluetooth, USB-C digital audio, and 3.5mm analog.
-This versatility remains unmatched, allowing users to connect to virtually any source while having the headphones handle digital decoding.
+The Beats Studio Pro maintains a clear advantage in sheer flexibility: you get Bluetooth (SBC and AAC), USB-C digital audio with an onboard DAC, and 3.5mm analog.
+That means you can plug into almost anything and, when you’re using USB-C, let the headphones handle the digital-to-analog conversion.

-While the AirPods Max still can’t match the Beats Studio Pro’s full connectivity options (no 3.5mm port), the gap has narrowed considerably.
-Both headphones can now deliver lossless audio over a wired connection, though the Beats Studio Pro offers more flexibility with its multiple connection types.
+The AirPods Max still can’t match the Beats Studio Pro’s full connectivity options (there’s no 3.5mm input, and USB-C is picky about sources), but the gap has narrowed: both headsets can deliver lossless audio over a wired connection in the right circumstances.
+The Beats Studio Pro just make it much easier to hook up to a wider range of gear.

 Is battery life better on the Beats Studio Pro or Apple AirPods Max?